Certseeds/GraphicsMagick/doc/Install/README.txt

       must be explicitly enabled by editing libtiff Makefiles.
 The TIFF library no longer includes support for LZW compression due to patent issues.
-If you need to use LZW compression, support is available via a seperate LZW compression kit (a patch) at the sites listed above.
+If you need to use LZW compression, support is available via a separate LZW compression kit (a patch) at the sites listed above.

     o ImageMagick requires libwmf 0.2.5 (or 0.2.2) available from